 Copenhagen, Denmark, is one of the most frequented cruise ship ports for a Northern Europe or Scandinavia cruise.
 It’s a top destination for travelers who want to go somewhere exciting and new without getting too far off the beaten path.

-On our Northern Europe cruise, we stopped in Copenhagen for an overnight, so we had about 36 hours to meander around the city and get as many things checked off our list as possible.
-Here’s a run down of the top things to see and do, that can all easily be done within a short 2 days in Copenhagen.
+So you have 3 days in Copenhagen.
+What are you going to do?
+Below is a run down of the top things to see and do, that can all easily be done within a short 2 or 3 days in Copenhagen.